Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ✗ You have no idea of whether the driver is qualified, good or sober

-✗ You have no way of knowing if the vehicle is safe or has been properly revised
+✗ You have no way of knowing if the vehicle is safe or has been properly maintained

 The different kinds of French trains